 Photochromic or Transitions Lenses

 Photochromic lenses react to light so that indoors or in dull conditions they have a light tint, and in bright light they darken to eliminate glare and protect the eyes against UV.
-Modern photochromic materials react and fade quickly, suit most prescriptions and are more likely to be lightweight plastic than glass.
+Modern photochromic materials react and fade quickly, they are available in a wide range of colours and can suit most prescriptions.

-Polarising lenses eliminate 99.9% of glare from horizontal surfaces such as roads, water and snow and therefore are ideal for fishing, sailing and driving.
+Polarising lenses eliminate 99.9% of glare from horizontal surfaces such as roads, water and snow.
+They are ideal for water sports such as fishing and sailing.

 Spectacle lenses can be provided with anti-reflection coatings which virtually eliminate distracting reflections off the lens surfaces.
 Reducing reflected light is particularly helpful for computer users and for night driving.
 Anti-reflection coatings also improve the cosmetic appearance of your glasses and can make thick lenses look thinner.